eleanor-clifford/vim-venus/README.md

 # Venus

 It's like Jupyter, but lighter, faster, and hotter.
-Integrates languages with a REPL and LaTeX into one markdown document.
+Integrates any language with a REPL along with  LaTeX into one markdown document.
 Currently python, shell, and haskell REPLs are supported.

 ![Demo](demo.gif)